Girlfriend in texting suicide trial sent me chilling message, friend says

 Prosecutors argue that these and other texts are overwhelming evidence that while Carter, now 20, played the role of a loving and distraught girlfriend, she had secretly urged Roy to kill himself.

+"No one hangs out with me," said another.
+"I'm alone all the time."

-When Roy had second thoughts that fateful night, she told him to get back in the truck and listened on the phone while he cried out in pain and took his last breaths, Assistant District Attorney Maryclare Flynn said this week.
+Assistant District Attorney Maryclare Flynn said this week that when Roy had second thoughts that fateful night, Carter told him to get back in the truck and listened on the phone while he cried out in pain and took his last breaths.

 "She mocked him when he chose to delay his death," Flynn said in her opening statement before Bristol County Juvenile Court Judge Lawrence Moniz, who will decide the case.
 "She put him in the car that night."